 - Lamb — American and Australian lamb, 100% grass-fed.
 Australian lamb is certified by Australia’s Department of Agriculture & Water Resources (DAWR).
 It’s raised with access to fresh water and shelter.

 - Pork — Heritage breed hogs raised in eastern Pennsylvania.
 The pigs are allowed to roam outside and come for shelter as needed.
 The animals grow to 280lbs on a vegetarian diet.

 - Poultry — Comes from North Carolina and Shenandoah Valley.
 Poultry is raised on small farms, allowed to roam free, and given vegetarian feed.

 - Seafood — All seafood is wild-caught and raised in the wild with sustainable practices to ensure the animals or their habitats aren’t harmed.
 Seafood comes from the Faroe Islands, Indonesia, and the Gulf of Mexico.

 Rastelli’s currently has 4 subscription boxes you can choose from:

 - Big box — Contains five of their best-selling products such as Black Angus filet mignon, steak craft burgers, Hardwood smoked bacon, chicken breasts, and salmon filets.

-- Biggest Box — Contains everything as the first two boxes, plus crab cakes and two packs of Mild Italian Pork Sausage.
+- Biggest Box — Contains everything the first two boxes contain, plus crab cakes and two packs of Mild Italian Pork Sausage.

 - Build your own box — You can choose as many cuts of meat as you like.